CapEx vs. OpEx: What’s the difference?

 However, the tax benefits of CapEx can be limited by the alternative minimum tax (AMT) and the tax reform laws.
 Additionally, the tax treatment of CapEx and OpEx can vary depending on the industry, location, and type of asset.

 CapEx and OpEx are treated differently for accounting purposes.
-Operational expenditures are fully deducted in the accounting period they are incurred.
-On the other hand, capital expenditures are not fully deducted in that accounting period but instead deducted over several years based on depreciation or amortization.
+Operational expenditures are fully deducted in the accounting period in which they’re incurred.
+Meanwhile, capital expenditures aren’t fully deducted in that accounting period but instead deducted over several years based on depreciation or amortization.

 Capital expenditures pose several unique challenges for a business.
 Because of these challenges, the CapEx process requires a fairly intricate system of requests and approvals.